-Vere-Jones, 1992; Rathbun, 1993; Ogata, 1998; Ogata et al., 2003, 2004; Zhuang et al., 2002, 2004; Console and Murru, 2001; Console et al., 2002.
-In general, these models classify the seismicity into two components, the background and the cluster, where each earthquake event, no matter if it is from the background component (usually assumed to be a space-time Poisson process, stationary or non-stationary, homogeneous or nonhomogeneous) or generated by another event, produces (triggers) its own offspring (aftershocks) according to some branching rules.
-In the models mentioned above, Musmeci and Vere-Jones [1992], Oqata [1998], Zhuang et al. [2002, 2004] and Console et al. [2003] considered to use spatially inhomogeneous background rates in the model.
-Musmeci and Vere-Jones [1992] assume the background seismicity was proportional to a kernel estimate obtained from spatial location of all the earthquakes including clusters.
-Oqata [1998] used a conventional declustering method for a preliminary estimation of the background rate by fitting bi-cubic B-spline functions before fitting to model.
-Console et al. [2003] firstly divided the study region into many cells, then set the smoothed values at each node by averaging the number of events in the neighboring cells.
-To avoid pre-setting the background rate, Zhuang et al. [2002, 2004] used an iterative approach to simultaneously estimate the background seismicity rate and the parameters associated with the clustering structures, where the background seismicity is estimated by weighted variable kernel functions.
-An alternative is to use Bayesian analysis with smoothness prior for the background rates as well as for other parameters [Ogata et al., 2003, 2004].
+[8] Most of the statistical models for the space-timemagnitude occurrences of earthquake clusters are in the form of branching point process [Kagan, 1991; Musmeci and Vere-Jones, 1992; Rathbun, 1993; Ogata, 1998; Ogata et al., 2003; Ogata, 2004; Zhuang et al., 2002, 2004; Console and Murru, 2001; Console et al., 2003].
+In general, these models classify seismicity into two components, the background and the cluster, where each earthquake event, whether it be from the background component (usually assumed to be a space-time Poisson process, stationary or nonstationary, homogeneous or nonhomogeneous) or generated by another event, produces (triggers) its own offspring (aftershocks) according to some branching rules.
+In the models mentioned above, Musmeci and Vere-Jones [1992], Ogata [1998], Zhuang et al. [2002, 2004], and Console et al. [2003] consider the use of spatially inhomogeneous background rates in the model.
+Musmeci and Vere-Jones [1992] assume that the background seismicity was proportional to a kernel estimate obtained from spatial locations of all the earthquakes, including clusters.
+Ogata [1998] uses a conventional declustering method to provide a preliminary estimate of the background rate, fitting bicubic B spline functions before fitting it to the model.
+Console et al. [2003] first divided the study region into many cells, then set the smoothed values at each node by averaging the number of events in the neighboring cells.
+To avoid presetting the background rate, Zhuang et al. [2002, 2004] use an iterative approach to simultaneously estimate the background seismicity rate and the parameters associated with the clustering structures, where the background seismicity rate is estimated by weighted variable kernel functions.
+An alternative is to use

+Bayesian analysis with smoothness prior for the background rates as well as for other parameters [Ogata et al., 2003; Ogata, 2004].

-[9] To obtain an objectively declustered catalogue, Zhuang et al. [2002, 2004] proposed the stochastic declustering method as the alternative to the conventional methods.
-In this method, it is not deterministic any more whether an earthquake is a background events or triggered by another.
-Instead, each event has a probability to be either a background event or an direct offspring triggered by others.
-The main task of the stochastic declustering algorithm is to estimate this probability for each event according to some models for describing earthquake clustering features.
+[9] To obtain an objectively declustered catalogue, Zhuang et al. [2002, 2004] propose a stochastic declustering method as an alternative to the conventional methods.
+In this method, it is no longer determined whether an earthquake is a background event or if it is triggered by another.
+Instead, each event has a probability of being either a background event or a direct offspring triggered by others.
+The main task of the stochastic declustering algorithm is then to estimate this probability for each event, according to some models used to describe earthquake clustering features.